dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries.md

 ---

-## Consume a Razor component from an RCL
+## Consume a Blazor component from an RCL

 To consume components from an RCL in another project, use either of the following approaches: